Krka National Park

 - Dramatic waterfalls after rain

-- Almost no crowds on trails
+- Almost no crowds on the trails

-- Unique misty landscape atmosphere
+- Unique, misty landscape atmosphere

 Practical Info